pawanmsr/pawanmsr.github.io/_posts/2022-01-23-vim-cheatsheet.markdown

 It's handy when working on most remote machines.
 Many programmers use it as their default code editor.

-I created this guide to act as a cheatsheet for my personal use.
+I created this guide to act as a cheat sheet for my personal use.
 People who use vim regularly often create one for reference.
 More detailed vim guides for various use cases can be found on the internet.